-At the start of each new gas day, BAM issues the limits within which the system is considered to be in balance.
+At the start of each new hour, BAM issues ASB (Accumulated System Balance) and the limits within which the system is considered to be in balance.
 The limits are estimated in the manner stated in the balance responsibility agreement.
 As long as the system is in balance, no balancing measures are taken.
 If the system is expected to go beyond the notified limits, BAM can carry out relevant balancing measures within the framework prescribed in the Balance Responsibility Agreement.
 If there is a major imbalance in the system, the system balance administrator requests that the authority in question announces a suitable crisis status.